opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 In the Policy Microservice, a Policy Engine is represented through a unique name and a URL to reach it.
 If the Engine is a [_Policy Engine Adapter_](../utility-plane/policy/index.md), the URL is internal to ODM, so the adapter will know how to properly interact with the underlying policy service in order to answer the request.
 If the Engine is an external service able to execute a policy, it will be reached directly through the stored URL.

-### Policy Suite
+### Policy Evaluation Event
 When the Policy Microservice is used by Registry and DevOps microservices, specific steps of the data product management process may require the evaluation of pre-defined set of policies.
-Such sets are called _Policy Suites_ and they are defined through the `suite` attribute.
+Such sets are called _Policy Evaluation Event_, and they are defined through the `evaluationEvent` attribute.

-Possible `suite` values are:
+Possible `evaluationEvent` values are:

 * DATA_PRODUCT_CREATION (Registry)
 * DATA_PRODUCT_UPDATE (Registry)